 Whilst they are cooling you can make your buttercream.

-To make the best buttercream use Butter!
-We didn’t have any to hand so used Margarine here, it still tastes good but doesn’t hold itself as well as butter would!
+To make the best buttercream use real Butter!
 I used a 6 star closed nozzle tip to pipe the buttercream on the cupcakes.

 Start from outside edge and follow around the case until you reach where you started and circle inside until you reach middle, then stop squeezing and pull away to leave a small peak!
 You can go build it up bigger if you wanted, but my two find it too sickly with too much icing!

 Well, it’s now gone past midnight, I had to get this blog on tonight!!!
-At least I get to sit down tomorrow evening to watch the fun on TV?
+At least I get to sit down tomorrow evening to watch the Children in Need fun on TV?

 - 300 g (2 Cups) Self Raising flour